Apply for Designation

 The “S” course must meet the following criteria:

-- Course could range from 1-6 credit hours and includes at least 3 hours of service related activities.
+- Course could range from 1-6 credit hours and includes 4 or more hours of service related activities.

 - Service aims at the development of civic education for participants in addition to fulfilling learning outcome(s).